dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 Often there are several adjacent SFRs for a hardware module that can be combined together into a single variable.
 When a PIC contains multiple instances of the hardware module, multiple variables can be defined with a common type definition.
 This type can be used to define a parameter to a subroutine which allows that subroutine to work with all instances of the hardware module.

 An example would be the Analog to Digital Converter (ADC) in the PIC18F2520.
-AD: tAD combines five SFRs into a single variable:
+ADC: tADC combines five SFRs into a single variable:

 * A/D Result High Register (ADRESH)
 * A/D Result Low Register (ADRESL)